tomohung/tealeaf/README.md

 tealeaf
 =======

-Introduction to Programming with Ruby

-The Finla Exercise is in Directory: exercise
+The First Book Exercise is in Directory: `First Book`